Pre-training Epidemic Time Series Forecasters with Compartmental Prototypes

-\subsection{Implementation Details}
+\section{Implementation Details}

 \textbf{Motivation for Our Settings.} Our primary focus is on pre-training epidemic forecasting models using temporal (time series) data rather than spatiotemporal data.
-This design choice is motivated by the following considerations: \begin{compactenum}[\textbullet] \item We aim to establish the foundation for epidemic pre-training in the temporal setting, which remains unexplored — only one prior work ~\citep{kamarthi2023pems} addresses this area, and it also focuses on temporal setting.
-As shown in Sections 4.2-4.5, we address critical questions around generalization, few-shot/zero-shot performance, and pre-training dynamics — topics that remain open even without spatial context. \item Temporal models are broadly applicable and more data-efficient, especially when spatial data is unavailable or unreliable.
+This design choice is motivated by the following considerations: \begin{compactenum}[\textbullet] \item We aim to establish the foundation for epidemic pre-training in the temporal setting, which remains unexplored — only one prior work ~\citep{kamarthi2023pems} addresses this area, and it also focuses on the temporal setting.
+As shown in Sections 4.2-4.5, we address critical questions around generalization and pre-training influence in the epidemic domain, which remain open even without spatial context. \item Temporal models are broadly applicable and more data-efficient, especially when spatial data is unavailable or unreliable.
 Many real-world epidemic datasets lack well-defined spatial graphs, and building them (e.g., from mobility or administrative data) is costly and complex, particularly at scale.
 These inconsistencies also hinder fair comparisons between temporal and spatiotemporal models. \item Our framework is extensible to spatiotemporal modeling.
 Specifically, the temporal input can be replaced with graph-structured data, and the predictor can incorporate graph-based encoders.
 Exploring this direction is exciting future work, but we believe temporal pre-training is a crucial first step toward that goal. \end{compactenum}

-\textbf{Zero-Shot.} Once pre-trained, our CAPE framework can be directly utilized for zero-shot forecasting, where the model remains frozen and no parameter is updated.
-Similar to the MOMENT model~\citep{goswami2024moment}, we retain the pre-trained reconstruction head and mask the last patch of the input to perform forecasting: $\hat{\mathbf{y}} = \hat{\mathbf{x}}_{[T-c: T]}$.